rainmanwy/robotframework-SikuliLibrary/README.md

 ```

 ## "NEW" mode
-As Robot Framework will get keyword information(keyword name, keyword documentation and keyword arguments) when init library.
-By default, SikuliLibrary will start sikuli java process implicitly.
+* By default, SikuliLibrary will start sikuli java process implicitly when library is initializing by Robot Framework.
 This behavior bring some problems.
-Now with "NEW" mode, user could use keyword [Start Sikuli Process](http://rainmanwy.github.io/robotframework-SikuliLibrary/doc/SikuliLibrary.html#Start%20Sikuli%20Process) to start the process explicitly.
+* Now with **"NEW"** mode, user could use keyword [Start Sikuli Process](http://rainmanwy.github.io/robotframework-SikuliLibrary/doc/SikuliLibrary.html#Start%20Sikuli%20Process) to start the process explicitly.
 You may check the detail in [issue 16](https://github.com/rainmanwy/robotframework-SikuliLibrary/issues/16)
-Example:
+* Example:
 ```
 *** Settings ***
 Library            SikuliLibrary     mode=NEW